This post was originally published on this site

 Business accounts on TikTok — or any social media platform for that matter — that don’t post daily, or at least weekly, are statistically prone to perform poorly and become a marketing flop.
 Still, “quality over quantity” is still the rule of thumb in this game.
 Some brands post up to three times a day, whereas others only post up to three times a week.

-This is where a well-managed calendar is crucial.
+This is where a well-managed content calendar is crucial.
 Typically, content creators dedicate an entire day to content planning and creation.
 Some creators take one day for planning and one day for creation, but not everyone has enough time for this approach.
 There will come times when trends may occur after you have already planned and created a set of content, but trends on social media rarely last longer than a few days or weeks.
 Capitalizing on a trend requires immediate action; sometimes, waiting even one day can result in a missed opportunity to increase engagement or followers.

-The other difficulty for businesses using TikTok is finding a way to deliver that authentically represents their brand.
+The other difficulty for businesses using TikTok is finding a way to deliver content that authentically represents their brand.
 Successful profiles on TikTok require three key overarching elements: relatability, personalization, and authenticity.
 This is where brands reach out to influencers to partner with because they can deliver all three of those things without having to establish one official face for the brand.
 As a business, you may not have the resources or capacity to produce content consistently, so partnering with content creators may be the better option, though this strategy can quickly become expensive.

 Partnering with influencers allows businesses more flexibility and opportunities for producing content.
 While it could initially cost a large payout or a complex collaboration agreement, it may be more affordable than hiring a social media manager or building a team.
 If coordinated carefully — and correctly — influencer marketing can afford businesses the social media marketing they need without having to risk investing precious resources.

 About the Author: Corina Layton is a 2020 Dental Hygiene graduate currently practicing full time in Philadelphia, PA.
 She started out working at the front desk of a dental office, and kept progressing to a dental assistant, orthodontic assistant, and is now a Registered Dental Hygienist.
 She is projected to complete her BSDH in the Spring of 2023, and looks to use her degree to continue educating the general public as well as other dental professionals.
 Corina has been able to grow a large following of 2.3 million on TikTok and 80.6 thousand on Instagram as a Dental Hygienist by educating people about dentistry and sharing tips and tricks on how to have an overall healthy mouth and body.
-She enjoys networking and continuing courses, as she believes the future in dentistry is always changing.
+She enjoys networking and continuing education courses, as she believes the future in dentistry is always changing.